Amma Rajyam Lo Kadapa Biddalu: Soundtrack

 Music is composed by Ravi Shankar.
+The song "Pappu Laanti Abbayi" is based on "Chukkalanti Ammayi" from Abhinandana (1988).

 Release

 The film, originally titled Kamma Rajyam Lo Kadapa Reddlu, was scheduled to release on 29 November 2019, but postponed due to censor issue and Telangana High Court has put a stay to change the title of the film.
 After censor clearance Ram Gopal Varma announced the release date as 12 December 2019.

 Marketing

 A first look poster was released on 7 September 2019.
 Another poster was released on 25 October 2019 revealing the characters and announcing the trailer release date and time.
 The trailer was released on the occasion of Diwali, 27 October 2019.

 Reception

 The Times of India gave 1.5 of 5 stars and stated, "Be it movies or politics, the only thing people of this country want is entertainment,” says RGV in a grand statement, "but where is the entertainment in ARKB, we ask?
 All we see is a film that's a hot mess of random scenes stitched together."
 The Hans India gave 2 of 5 stars and stated, "The movie doesn't have a solid story which will be the biggest minus point of this film.
 Director Siddharth Thatholu along with the supervision of Ram Gopal Varma focused more on the unnecessary elevations for the hero and the slow-paced narration will test the patience of the audience.
 The performances are decent but the story execution is very poor.
 The screenplay is also terrible and most of the scenes don't have any connection.
 Also, the violence and the bloodshed in the film will irk some sections of the audience.
 Especially, the second half is extremely slow and some of the scenes are just logicless".